uwetom/media-production-worksheets/week_14-VR-introduction/README.md

 - Use the VR simulator
 - Build to a VR headset

-We will be using Unity version **6**, Make sure you install the correct version on your machine.
+We will be using Unity version **6000.1.9f1**, Make sure you install and use the correct version on your machine.

 > [!NOTE]
 > Unity 6 is very similar to previous versions of Unity but you may notice that some of the menus and options have changed.